There are many myths about addiction that continue to plague our society.

 Here are some common myths about addiction that some people today still may believe:

-- Myth #3 Drug addiction is a character flaw.
+- Myth #3: Drug addiction is a character flaw.
 Drug addiction is a brain disease.
-What happens with every drug that is abused is that it changes the molecules and neurons in the brain.
-This leads to mood changes, and other brain functioning problems.
-As these changes take place, the cells in the brain crave more and more of the drug and it becomes the person’s most powerful motivator of existence.
+Any drug that is abused changes the molecules and neurons in the brain.
+This leads to mood changes and other brain functioning problems.
+As these changes take place, the cells in the brain crave more and more of the drug until it becomes the person’s most powerful motivator.

-- Myth #5 Meeting makers make it.
-This is big saying in NA and AA.
-One must be advised that simply going to meetings and filling your butt in a chair is not going to keep you clean.
-A lot of people go to meetings to meet the opposite sex, flirt, go on outings, etc. This may be a good way to meet sober people, but it won’t keep you clean.
-I am not saying not to go to meetings, because meeting makers do make it, if they do the work.
-What is the point of going to a twelve-step program if you are not going to do the twelve steps?
+- Myth #5: Meeting-makers make it.
+Some people believe that simply going to AA or NA meetings is enough to stay clean.
+But a lot of people go to meetings to meet the opposite sex, flirt, go on outings, etc. This may be a good way to meet sober people, but it won’t keep you clean.
+Meetings are a very important piece of recovery, but sobriety requires active participation and commitment to a healthy lifestyle outside of meetings.
+And what is the point of going to a twelve-step program if you are not going to do the twelve steps?

-- Myth #6 You are not an addict if you have a stable job, family, and life.
-This may be one of the biggest lies that addicts tell themselves.
+- Myth #6: You cannot be addicted if you have a stable job, family, and life.
+This may be one of the biggest lies that addicted people tell themselves.
 Just because you have not lost everything dear to you does not mean that you do not have an addiction problem.

-- Myth #7 Addiction can be cured.
+- Myth #7: Addiction can be cured.
 There is no cure for addiction.
-It is not like cancer, or other diseases that can show physical signs of remission.
-Addiction is a disease of the brain, spirit and body.
+It is not like cancer or other diseases that can be permanently cured.
+Addiction is a disease of the brain, spirit, and body.
 It cannot be cured, but it can be managed so that one never has to use again to live a fulfilled, happy, joyous, and free life.